- Start a run

 guild runs rm -E

-To delete all failed and terminated runs, use:
+To delete all failed as well as terminated runs, use:

 Restore deleted runs